 Please see tab below "A Day in the Life of a Public Health Nurse" for further information.

-Closing date for receipt of application form is no later than 5pm Friday 22nd March 2019
+Closing date for receipt of applications is no later than 12 noon Friday 3rd April 2020

 Further information on the public health nurse course is available on the links below.